Plan Managers Advocacy Group

 Fraud Prevention and Scheme Integrity

-These NDIS Review recommendations have serious repercussions, not only for you as plan managers, but for the 500,000 Participants who choose to be plan-managed.
+These NDIS Review recommendations have serious repercussions, not only for you as Plan Managers, but for the 500,000 Participants who choose to be plan-managed.
 Research demonstrates that Plan Managers play a critical role in identifying suspicious or non‑compliant claims with a significant proportion of the 7,000+ fraud reports last quarter submitted by to Plan Managers.
-This oversight helps protect participant funds and supports the integrity and sustainability of the NDIS, alongside the NDIA’s strengthened fraud‑prevention measures and system‑wide compliance efforts.
+This oversight helps protect Participant funds and supports the integrity and sustainability of the NDIS, alongside the NDIA’s strengthened fraud‑prevention measures and system‑wide compliance efforts.

 Now is the time for action.
-We need to remind the government and key stakeholders of the important role that Plan Managers deliver for both participants and for taxpayers funds.
+We need to remind the government and key stakeholders of the important role that Plan Managers deliver for both Participants and for taxpayers funds.